Assessment for Learning Improvement: Support Fund

 • A faculty group collaborates with stakeholders to investigate ways to improve the program’s learning assessment results (stakeholders such as students, alumni, employers, community members, etc.).

-• The faculty work together to develop and then implement an action plan to improve student learning
+• The faculty work together to develop and then implement an action plan to improve student learning in a culturally responsive and/or equitable manner

-• The project leader(s) facilitates a faculty session on ways to improve learning (e.g., assignments, learning opportunities, co-curricular activities, course restructure, course sequencing, pre-requisites, advising, resources/support, policy and procedure).
+• The project leader(s) facilitates a faculty session on ways to improve equitable learning (e.g., assignments, learning opportunities, co-curricular activities, course restructure, course sequencing, pre-requisites, advising, resources/support, policy and procedure).

 3. The project (a) targets a program student learning outcome and an institutional learning objective [see undergraduate ILOs or graduate ILOs] and (b) directly contributes to student learning improvement on that targeted outcome(s).